rl-institut/offgridders/docs/Exemplary.rst

 * Off-grid micro grid interconnecting to national grid (consumption and feed-in)
 * Optimal local capacities for off-grid site with national grid access

 The results of the oemof-optimizations have to be interpreted considering the evaluated scenario.
-Further detail on that can be found in `here <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Evaluation-of-oemof-results>`_.
+Further detail on that can be found in **Evaluation of oemof results**.

 * **Dispatch optimization of off-grid micro grid** with base case capacities.
 * **Off-grid micro grid** with base case capacities interconnecting with national grid: